Will Wade Season 2022-23

 The first-team All-SEC selection also showed his ability off the court earning his third College Sports Information Director Association of America (CoSIDA) Academic All-America honor in 2020.
 He was a second-team Academic A-A in 2018 and a first-team Academic A-A in both 2019 and 2020.
 The Baton Rouge native was named the CoSIDA Academic All-America of the Year for D1 men’s basketball.

-The highlight of Wade’s four years came in 2019 when the Tigers won their first SEC title in 10 years and won two games in the NCAA Tournament to advance to the Sweet 16 for the first time since 2006.
+The highlight of Wade’s five years came in 2019 when the Tigers won their first SEC title in 10 years and won two games in the NCAA Tournament to advance to the Sweet 16 for the first time since 2006.
 But it was also a year in which a coach and a team had to handle the worst possible tragedy, the death of a teammate.

 Junior Wayde Sims was killed in the early morning of Sept.
 28, 2018 just hours before what was to be the first team workout in preparation for the 2018-19 season.